The best Apple Presidents' Day deals for 2024: Save up to 30% on MacBooks, AirPods and more

 Need a tech refresh this year?
 Watches, iPads and accessories are also on sale.

-It's no longer peak apple season, but it sure is Apple deals season.
+George Washington might have cut down a cherry tree, but it's the Apple that's falling today.
 Save big with Apple Presidents' Day sales on both accessories and heavy-hitters such as AirPods and MacBooks, so you can walk away with some shiny new gadgets and a still-bulging wallet.
 One deal definitely worth noting: the Apple Watch SE, available for just $189.

 Apple AirPods Pro (2nd Generation)$190$249Save $59